-- (124) The main goal of this provision is to maintain the "competitiveness of markets" see Recital (200) by means of granting access to third parties, i.e. those that are not part of the co-investment.
+- (130) The main goal of this provision is to maintain the "competitiveness of markets" (see Recital 200) by means of granting access to third parties, i.e. those that are not part of the coinvestment.
 Therefore, efficient access seekers should be able to enter the market and/or remain a relevant competitive force.
-Any offer or adaptation mechanism which is likely to prevent this is not in line with Article 76 (1) (d). - (125) On the other hand, the adaptation mechanism has to maintain the incentives to participate in the co-investment, i.e. it has to give the co-investors advantages compared to access seekers (with respect to the access to the new VHCN or to elements of the network).
+Any offer or adaptation mechanism which is likely to prevent this is not in line with Article 76 (1) (d). - (131) On the other hand, the adaptation mechanism has to maintain the incentives to participate in the co-investment, i.e. it has to give the co-investors advantages compared to access seekers (with respect to the access to the new very high capacity network or to elements of the network).

-2.5.1.
+3.5.1.
 Access as before the deployment

-- (126) According to Article 76 (1) (d) existing and potential new access seekers have to benefit from the outset (i.e. the activation of the VHCN) from the same quality, speed, conditions, and end-user reach that were available before the deployment.
-Access of this form can be provided either using the new VHCN elements or via the 'old' ones (i.e. legacy infrastructure, if it is still in place). - (127) The achievable download and upload speeds have to be the same as before the deployment.
+- (132) According to Article 76 (1) (d) existing and potential new access seekers have to benefit from the outset (i.e. the activation of the VHCN) from the same quality, speed, conditions, and end-user reach that were available before the deployment.
+Access of this form can be provided either using the new VHCN elements or via the 'old' ones (i.e. legacy infrastructure, if it is still in place). - (133) The achievable download and upload speeds have to be the same as before the deployment.
 Other relevant quality parameters that may be considered are, for example, delay, jitter, packet loss, and availability.
 However, speed is likely to be the most important parameter.
 The term "conditions" includes prices, processes for ordering and repair, provision of information, etc. End-users addressable before the deployment should also be addressable thereafter.
-If decommissioning of the legacy network leads to a reduced reach of the network, this should be done with a sufficient period of notice in line with Article 81.
 If business grade quality characteristics were available before the deployment, they should also be available after the deployment.

-2.5.2.
+3.5.2.
 Access to very high capacity network elements